 This build guide for Aatrox is for Top Lane.
 He does the fair majority of his damage through basic attacks and I consider him to be a melee carry.
 He is very survivable due to his healing much like Xin Zhao or Irelia and he is very similar to these heroes in design.

-Quas is from Maracaibo, Venezuela and dedicated his time to He is well known for his success in the Amateur scene and joined Team Curse in 2013 as the top lane player.
+Quas is from Maracaibo, Venezuela and dedicated his time to gaming, being a very competivive player.
+He is well known for his success in the Amateur scene and joined Team Curse in 2013 as the top lane player.
 He is commonly referred to as Quas the 'God', for his unbelievable mechanics, game understanding and reaction times.